 Remuneration for the company's directors consists of basic compensation (fixed monetary sum), performance-based monetary compensation and performance-based stock compensation.
 The weighting of each component is decided by considering balance with overall remuneration amount and position of officer, whereby those in higher positions receive a larger ratio of performance-based compensation.
 The above does not apply to non-executive directors, who shall only receive fixed compensation and non-performance stock compensation, and Audit & Supervisory Board members, who shall only receive fixed compensation of an amount that is decided with their consensus to ensure their independence and objectivity.

 Performance-based monetary compensation is dependent on the achievement of individual objectives, serving as a reward and penalty mechanism for motivating officers to contribute to the company's growth through their respective roles and responsibilities.
-Performance-based stock compensation, on the other hand, depends on business achievement that is measured by the company's degree of accomplishment of its consolidated operating income target and consolidated ROIC target.
-This ensures we consider not only immediate results but also alignment with shareholder interests and the company's capital efficiency for medium- and long-term growth.
+Performance-based stock compensation, on the other hand, depends on business achievement that is measured by the company's degree of accomplishment of its consolidated operating income, ROIC and employee engagement score targets.
+This ensures we consider not only immediate results but also human capital management, alignment with shareholder interests and the company's capital efficiency for medium- and long-term growth.

 4. Appointment and dismissal of directors and representative directors